etchteam/offline-ux/src/my-first-offline-website.md

   and enable offline use of any website.
 </p>

-Let's start experimenting with caching by seeing how all the content on the webpage shown below can be viewed without any network connection.
+Let's start experimenting with offline capabilities by seeing how all the content on the webpage shown below can be viewed without any network connection.

 ![A basic cache example](/assets/my-first-cache/basic-cache-example.png)